enigmatikme/enigmatikme/README.md

-### Hey there 👋
+### I guess this is a thing 👋

-👾 I work as a software engineer at a Stealth company based in San Francisco/Menlo Park, California.
+👾 I work as a software engineer at Federato.ai based in San Francisco/Menlo Park, California.

-🌱 Currently learning: scuba diving, surfing in Taiwan
+🌱 Currently learning: scuba diving, surfing in Taiwan, riding a motor-bike 🏍

 😄 Pronouns: she/her